 Upon stepping foot in Antigua, Guatemala, I could immediately feel my heart swell with an overwhelming sense of excitement for this city as I gazed around the historic and colorful streets.
-So much old world charm, surrounded in a sea of mountains and volcanoes.

 While in Antigua, here are a few recommended activities.

 The first thing I do when I arrive in a new city (after checking in and dropping my stuff off) is walk around aimlessly.
 No map and no destination in mind.
 Just allowing myself the freedom to stumble upon the unexpected and see the town with no restraints.
 Antigua is a perfect town for this!
 So many beautiful buildings, ruins, colors, parks, and courtyards.

 This is perhaps the most popular activity for adventure travelers as it's an intense and strenuous hike to the top of Acatenango Volcano to watch Volcan Fuego erupt.

 Sounds amazing, right?
 But the thing about nature is that you can't guarantee it'll cooperate with you.
 Many, many groups climb Acatenango in hopes of seeing lava (pictured above) and see absolutely nothing, so please know that this is a big possibility.

 TIP: Be careful on this hike, it can be dangerous and often regarded as the most difficult thing people have done since:

 - The path is sandy at the beginning so every step you take you slide down a bit

 - You're carrying 4-6 liters of water and supplies

 - It's extremely cold at night and in the early morning when you wake to hike the rest of the way up for sunrise